-In summary, I think that this project goes in the right direction but took some tough and spiky path.
-PHP is clearly not the appropriate language for such solution.
+In summary, I think that this project goes in the right direction but took some tough and spiky paths.
+PHP is clearly not the appropriate language for such a solution.
 Compared to an Express server, the amount of work to be delivered is too high.
 It really needs more contributors (actives) to create a good solution and fill the big documentation blackhole.
 I cannot help since I don’t want to code again in PHP but the solution could be great.

 Site is here

 Well at the first glance, I rejected, could not find any Docker image.
 Or the few ones were not working.
 But my first attempt was dumb.
-KeystoneJS is not an Headless CMS by itself it’s rather an implementation of a CMS, fully customizable to create your own blog!
+KeystoneJS is not a Headless CMS by itself it’s rather an implementation of a CMS, fully customizable to create your own blog!